Obsessive-Compulsive Disorder Treatment

 At Spectrum Connections Therapy, we believe that counseling should be the first and primary approach to OCD treatment.
 There is loads of research that supports therapy as a primary approach to OCD treatment.
 Therapy gives you a chance to observe your fears, understand how they impact your behaviors, and develop the skills you need to manage triggers and tolerate distress.
 There is no set timeline for this process as the therapy treatment plan is highly individualized based on your needs.
 However, our goal as clinicians is to essentially work ourselves out of a job so that you can manage your OCD successfully on your own.

-In addition, we partner with some insurance companies to help cover the cost of OCD treatment.
-Contact us to find out more about which providers we work with, and keep in mind that we are happy to provide a monthly superbill if applicable for your insurance provider.
+In addition, we partner with an insurance company to help cover the cost of OCD treatment.
+Contact us to find out more about which provider we work with, and keep in mind that We are happy to provide a monthly superbill if applicable for your insurance provider.